 The political ontology considers multiple ontologies, which implies a different analysis of the world.
 It does not view reality as “external, independent, observable/measurable”, rather it claims that ontologies are dynamic, they interact, and the reality is made in these interactions – with participation of the ontologies themselves.
 Political ontology brings a notion of “political sensibility” – it helps to protect the “pluriverse” (the notion of existence of different worlds that are constantly unfolding and emerging) because it creates a protection against universalisms.

 Addressing the environmental conflict as a political ontology means a careful consideration of what the conflict is about (Is it really “environment” that is the object of the stake, or is this just our point of view?
 Maybe there are other things at stake (entities, relations…) that our understanding of “environment” does not entail, the things that relational ontology brings up?).
 Political ontology shows that the modernist assumption of the world is not the only one and it encourages discussions about multiplicity that oppose the modern ontological views which contribute to destruction of the Amazon land.

+Very impressive!